nickjj/flask-db/README.md

 ### Migrating from using Alembic directly or Flask-Migrate

+There's 2 ways to go about this and it's up to you on which one to pick.

-In both cases if you're using Flask-Migrate you'll want to `pip3 uninstall Flask-Migrate` since both extensions add a `db` command to Flask.
-Then depending on what you want to do, you have 2 options:
+*In both cases if you're using Flask-Migrate you'll want to `pip3 uninstall Flask-Migrate` since both Flask-DB and Flask-Migrate add a `db` command to Flask.*

 #### 1. Keep all of your existing Alembic files and directory structure